RabbyHub/RabbyDesktop/src/renderer/changeLogs/currentVersion.md

-#### Fixes:
+#### Features

-- Fixed the issue of QRCode not loading when using WalletConnect
-- Fixed Trezor connectiong issue
+- Supported Free Gas - sign transactions smoothly with Rabby Wallet, even if your gas is not enough